Academic Accommodations Request: Disclosing a Disability Effective January 2003

 The Documentation Review Board (DRB) core consist of Carma Horner, M.A. and Leslie Rhinehart, Ph.D.
 When necessary, staff members at Disability Resources and Services in Pittsburgh including, Noreen Mazzocca, M.S.Ed., Leigh Culley, M.Ed., Nancy Kriek, M.A., CI, CT, Megan Turske, M.A. are consulted.
 Additionally, the following specialists are available for consultation on any or all cases: Andrew Koffman, Ph.D., Michael McCue, Ph.D., CRC, John Brooks, M.D., Elaine Mormer, MA, Elizabeth Wettick, M.D.
 The core board members will meet once a month.
 An emergency meeting can be called if conditions deem it necessary.
 The Board will make every effort to evaluate all “relatively complete” documentation within thirty (30) days of receipt.

 The DRB will verify that the information the student has provided meets the University of Pittsburgh's established criteria for the disability category under which it is submitted.
-The Board will also evaluate the accommodations being requested by the student and determine whether the accommodations are reasonable in light of the documentation and relevant applications of the Americans with Disabilities Act of 1990 incorporating the changes made by the ADA Amendments Act of 2008.
+The Board will also evaluate the accommodations being requested by the student and determine whether the accommodations are appropriate in light of the documentation and relevant applications of the Americans with Disabilities Act of 1990 incorporating the changes made by the ADA Amendments Act of 2008.
 If the documentation does NOT meet the established guidelines, the Review Board may grant provisional accommodations until the necessary information is submitted.
 Students will be notified in writing of the decision of the Documentation Review Board.

 Section 504/ADA - Grievance Procedure